 Modern Makers 2018

-Each year a different maker works with a small group of young people enabling them to learn craft skills and gain an insight into how small creative businesses operate.
-This year we are very excited to have Alex Rigg as our Maker.
+Each year, a different maker works with a small group of young people, enabling them to learn craft skills and gain an insight into how small creative businesses operate.
+This year our participants had the opportunity to work with Alex Rigg and his company Oceanallover.

-The Modern Maker participants will work alongside Alex in the design and creation of costume for his new production ‘Orographic’ with Oceanallover.
-Participants in the Modern Makers programme will look at design and thinking processes for the creation of wearable objects; the translation of thinking into three dimensional form; choices and possibilities with materials; construction techniques including sewing, gluing, laminating, riveting, welding and wrapping.
-They will experiment with form in relation to the human body and part of the creation process will take place in a rehearsal context working directly with professional movement practitioners.
-The pieces created will be used as part of ‘Orographic’ presented by Oceanallover in 2018.
+The Modern Maker participants worked alongside Alex in the design and creation of costume for his new production ‘Orographic’ with Oceanallover.
+Participants in the Modern Makers programme looked at design and thinking processes for the creation of wearable objects; the translation of thinking into three dimensional form; choices and possibilities with materials; construction techniques including sewing, gluing, laminating, riveting, welding and wrapping.
+They experimented with form in relation to the human body and part of the creation process took place in a rehearsal context working directly with professional movement practitioners.
+The pieces created were used as part of ‘Orographic’ at locations in Kirkcudbright, Gatehouse of Fleet and Glasgow in 2018.

-Modern Makers 2018 is supported by The Holywood Trust and the William Grant Foundation
+Modern Makers 2018 was supported by The Holywood Trust and the William Grant Foundation